matipre/llm-expense-tracker/README.md

 - `TELEGRAM_POLLING_ENABLED`: Set to `true` for development
 - `DATABASE_URL`: PostgreSQL connection string
 - `RABBITMQ_URL`: RabbitMQ connection string
+- `REGISTRATION_PASSWORD`: Password to register on telegram bot.

+## 🧪 Testing

+**Note**: Unit tests were not implemented in this project due to time constraints.
+In a production environment, comprehensive test coverage would include:

+- Unit tests for services and repositories
+- Integration tests for API endpoints
+- End-to-end tests for the complete expense processing flow
+- Mock tests for external API integrations (OpenAI, Telegram)

+Future improvements should prioritize adding test coverage to ensure reliability and maintainability.

 **Happy expense tracking! 💰📊**